-Soon after, Matt began working on Sesame Street playing various chickens, monsters, and other characters as one of the Sesame Street Muppet Performers.
+In 1996, Matt began working on Sesame Street playing various chickens, monsters, and other characters as one of the Sesame Street Muppet Performers.
 He has performed The Count and Mr. Johnson (Grover's long-suffering customer) since 2012 (both characters originated by veteran Muppet Performer Jerry Nelson).
-Matt is also the understudy for Big Bird (a character originated by Caroll Spinney) and is Sesame Street's Puppet Captain.
+Matt is the understudy for Big Bird (a character originated by Caroll Spinney) and is Sesame Street's Puppet Captain.
 He has earned seven Emmy Awards for “Outstanding Directing in a Children’s Series” as part of the show’s directing team.
-He is currently shooting season 47 of the series, while season 46 airs on HBO.

 In 2008, Matt became one of the core Disney Muppet Performers playing Sgt.
-Floyd Pepper, Robin the Frog, Lew Zealand, Crazy Harry, Uncle Deadly, Pops, Dr. Julius Strangepork, and Camilla (all originated by Jerry Nelson).
+Floyd Pepper, Lew Zealand, Crazy Harry, Uncle Deadly, Pops, Dr. Julius Strangepork, and Camilla (all originated by Jerry Nelson).
 He also plays the larger-than-life ogre, Sweetums (originally performed by Richard Hunt, followed by John Henson).
-Most recently, Matt played Constantine, Number One Criminal and World’s Most Dangerous Frog in the 2014 film, Muppets Most Wanted.
+Matt played Constantine, Number One Criminal and World’s Most Dangerous Frog in the 2014 film, Muppets Most Wanted.
 During the 2015-16 television season, Matt was one of the core Muppet Performers for ABC's The Muppets, playing Uncle Deadly, Floyd, Sweetums, and Robin.
 In 2017, Matt was chosen to play Kermit the Frog (a role created and played by Jim Henson, later Steve Whitmire).

 Muppet projects include feature film, The Muppets (where he originated the character ‘80s Robot); television specials A Muppets Christmas: Letters to Santa for NBC and Studio DC: Almost Live! for Disney Channel as well as numerous television appearances (Saturday Night Live, Good Morning America, etc) and Muppet viral videos, including the Webby Award-winning Bohemian Rhapsody.

-Other credits include feature film, The Adventures of Elmo in Grouchland; television credits for 30 Rock, Last Week Tonight with John Oliver, Jack’s Big Music Show, The Tonight Show with Jimmy Fallon, Jimmy Kimmel Live, Oobi, Blue’s Room, Jim Henson’s Bear in the Big Blue House, Between the Lions, The Puzzle Place, Big Bag and Oz as well as Gorillaz - Live at The Apollo Theater and the Broadway production of Little Shop of Horrors as part of the puppeteering team for Audrey II with Martin P. Robinson.
+Other credits include feature film, The Adventures of Elmo in Grouchland; television credits for 30 Rock, Last Week Tonight with John Oliver, Jack’s Big Music Show, The Tonight Show with Jimmy Fallon, Jimmy Kimmel Live, Oobi, Blue’s Room, Jim Henson’s Bear in the Big Blue House, Between the Lions, The Puzzle Place, Big Bag and HBO's Oz.